NaoiseGaffney/BookRepository/README.md

 * Help tooltips (hover) and form field tooltips (hover) exist for every page and form, aiding the user/reader in understanding and using the Book Repository.
 * Flash messages provide instant user/reader feedback on either the success or failure of a task (sign in, sign  out, register, update profile, change or reset password, add book, update book, delete book, and incorrect form field entries).
 The same Flash message feedback is used for the Admin Dashboard too, to aid an admin in using the existing features without having to read documentation or resort to trial-and-error.
 * All from fields provide immediate user/reader feedback too, when selecting an empty field, when entering an incorrect entry, and when a required entry is needed (notable exception is the Admin Dashboard User Modal where some of the authentication is performed in 'app.py').
 * All buttons (form buttons and navigation bar) combine text and icon consistently to aid in the function recognition and use.
 For all form fields the icon is to the left of the field.
 For all buttons the icon is on the right of the text.
-The navigation bar has the icons on the right of the text, except for the hamburger-menu where the icons ae on the left of the text as it looks nicer from a layout perspective.
+The navigation bar has the icons on the right of the text, except for the hamburger-menu where the icons are on the left of the text as it looks nicer from a layout perspective.
 * Responsive Web Design: the Book Repository works across all devices and screen sizes.
 In fact, it looks somewhat better on mobile device than on the desktop if anything.
 * The colour scheme has changed over the course of the project, aiming to provide a clear and clean user interface with a good contrast.
 * The font used throughout the Book Repository is Raleway, provided by Google Fonts.
 It's an easy-to-read font on all device/screen sizes and is comfortable to read over long periods of time.
 * The 4 error handlers handle the unfortunate incidents where a user/reader goes astray, or an internal issue has occured.
 The error handlers provide a means to get back to the Member's Page or Sign Out, as well as an apology for the incident and an explanation of what has occured and potentially why.
 * The Book Repository logo is easily recognisable and simple in its design.
 It's a stack of books with the text, "Book Repository".

+### Design Decisions

 #### Typography
 ![Book Repository Typgraphy: Raleway Font](https://github.com/NaoiseGaffney/BookRepository/blob/development/documentation/Raleway%20Font.png)